 Hello everyone again,

 My name is Yen.
 I come back to continue sharing my experiences in my education process.
 Last time, I told you that I was pretty stressed looking at the Willey book.
-For students who are not good in English or don’t have a background in accounting and finance, the financial terms in that book could be overwhelming.
+For students who are not good at English or don’t have a background in accounting and finance, the financial terms in that book could be overwhelming.

 I got over this situation by working hard, using all materials I could find.
-I’d like to share with you the following web pages:

 Keep on trying — achievements do not come easy!
 If you have any questions, please feel free to write down your comment.
 I am willing to help.